Student smiling while using eye tracker during a Psychology equipemnet demo

 How You'll Learn

 This course is delivered in three terms of ten weeks each.
 In each term, students study 40 credits comprised of either one or two modules.
-Scheduled contact hours range between approximately six and ten hours per week depending upon level of study and the complexity of the material being taught.
+Scheduled contact hours range between approximately eight and twelve hours per week depending upon level of study and the complexity of the material being taught.
 Students can expect to take part in lectures, laboratory classes, workshops, seminars and one-to-one tutorials/supervision.
-Students are expected to engage in independent study (approximately 30-35 hours per week), which may include engaging with asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, preparing work for assessment, etc. There will also be times when students need to work collaboratively with others.
+Students are expected to engage in independent study (approximately 25-30 hours per week), which may include engaging with asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, preparing work for assessment, etc. There will also be times when students need to work collaboratively with others.

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This may be supplemented by occasional guest lecturers and speakers.